 We encourage prospective students to come for a visit, talk with an advisor and perhaps sit in on a typical first year course.
-When calling to schedule an appointment (206-543-1610) please be sure to mention whether you would like to visit a lecture so that we can coordinate your appointment time with an appropriate class time.
+To make an appointment, please use our online appointment scheduler.
+When scheduling an appointment please be sure to mention whether you would like to visit a lecture so that we can see if your chosen appointment time lines up with an appropriate class time.

 What can you do?
-Go to an advisor and ask for help.
+Go to an adviser and ask for help.
 We can override some restrictions for prerequisites for chemistry courses, provided you have proof of taking them at another school.
-We have drop-in hours in both the morning and afternoon.
+We have drop-in hours from 900-1130am and 130-400pm.
 Most registration problems are easy to diagnose.
 Be prepared to hear that you need to keep trying to check for space availability in classes because students drop courses every day and the opening you are looking for can happen at anytime.

 Chemistry/Biochemistry Undergraduate Advising